jinh2kakao/toylearn_AI_multimedias/projects/scene08/movie_prompt.md

 Shot #1: 시선의 이동 (Full Shot)
 프롬프트:

-(Shot Type & Style): A cinematic, photorealistic, 4K video.
-The scene opens with a perfectly stable, over-the-shoulder full shot from behind a man standing before the open doors of a futuristic elevator.
-The aesthetic is clean, minimalist, and slightly sterile, contrasting with the human element.

-(Scene Description & Action Sequence):

-(Initial State): The camera's focus is initially razor-sharp on the man in the foreground.
-He is looking down intently at his AI smartwatch.
-The watch face is not a simple screen but a glowing, intricate blue holographic display, reminiscent of a sophisticated AI interface like JARVIS, casting a subtle cyan light onto his wrist and sleeve.

-(0 to 2 seconds): He slowly and deliberately lifts his head, his attention being drawn away from the data on his wrist towards the scene down the long corridor before him.

-(2 to 5 seconds): As his head rises, the camera executes a flawless and elegant focus pull (rack focus).
-The shallow depth of field smoothly shifts, transitioning the focal plane from the intricate details of the man and his holographic watch in the foreground to the distant background.

-(5 to 8 seconds): Now in sharp focus at the end of the long, brightly-lit white hallway is a small boy, running with joyful abandon directly towards the elevator.
-His arms are outstretched to his sides like airplane wings, his face alight with pure, energetic glee.
-The sterile environment is filled with his vibrant, innocent energy.
-The camera remains perfectly still, emphasizing that this is not a camera movement, but a profound and deliberate shift in the man's point of view—from the world of data to a moment of human connection.
+Animate the reference image.
+This is a four-second video clip.
+It's a full-body, over-the-shoulder shot from behind a man.
+He slowly looks up from his glowing AI wristwatch, which displays the word "KID" as a hologram.
+As he looks up, the focus elegantly shifts from the man in the foreground to a small boy running down a long hallway toward the elevator.
+The boy runs with his arms outstretched, filled with pure energy.
+The camera remains steady, emphasizing the shift in the man's gaze.